-Collision of Active Directory with the local database and conversion of accounts
+Collision of directory service with the local database and conversion of accounts

-During Active Directory domain mapping, collision with the local user database may occur if a user account with an identical name exists both in the domain and in the local database.
+During directory service domain mapping, collision with the local user database may occur if a user account with an identical name exists both in the domain and in the local database.
 If multiple domains are mapped, a collision may occur only between the local database and the primary domain (accounts from other domains must include domain names which make the name unique).

 If a collision occurs, a warning is displayed at the bottom of the User Accounts tab.
-Click on the link in the warning to convert selected user accounts (to replace local accounts by corresponding Active Directory accounts).
+Click on the link in the warning to convert selected user accounts (to replace local accounts by corresponding directory service accounts).